There’s still a stain of Phoebe Kiekhofer Garfinkel’s blood on the street where she was hit by a truck.

-A member of the nonprofit Bike Culver City, Kiekhofer was one of several speakers at a vigil held by the organization Monday night.
+A member of the nonprofit Bike Culver City, Garfinkel was one of several speakers at a vigil held by the organization Monday night.
 In response to a recent fatality on a major Culver City street, demonstrators and advocates gathered at the intersection of National Boulevard and Wesley Street before marching to City Hall to demand street safety improvements in the area and beyond.

-Kiekhofer was not hit at the National/Wesley intersection but felt it was important to speak on her experiences with traffic accidents.
+Garfinkel was not hit at the National/Wesley intersection but felt it was important to speak on her experiences with traffic accidents.
 She was hit while riding her bike in August, causing severe bleeding, multiple broken ribs, and creating gaps in her memory.

 “People who heard the crash said it was so loud, they thought it was two cars,” Kiekhofer said.
 “When people saw my body in the street surrounded by blood, they thought that I had died.”